Howard School of Academics and Technology: History

 Howard was the first public school in the Chattanooga area.
 The name is drawn from Civil War General Oliver O. Howard, as is Howard University.
 The school was founded under the leadership of Reverend E. O. Tade.
 Reverend Tade worked extensively in establishing a ministry in the Chattanooga region, being employed by the American Missionary Association and the Freedman's Aid Commission.
 His work began as an outreach to local ministries and broadened to beginning Howard School in 1865.

 Academics

 Howard school is split up into four academies.
 First, there is the 9th Grade Academy, in which all freshmen are automatically placed.
 At the end of a student's freshman year, they are required to pick an academy.
 They may choose between an Engineering/Vocational-focused academy, an IT-focused academy, or a Health/Human Services academy.

 Howard was the home of Johnny Taylor, Terdell Sands and Reggie White.

 Sports

 The Howard Tigers Basketball team has twice appeared in the Tennessee State Championship for their division, in 2007 and 2008.
 Both times they reached the State Semi-Finals.

-The boys Basketball team is currently being led by James Talley a proud Howard Alumni.
-Talley has led the Hustlin' Tigers to two state appearances in just 4 years as head coach.

 This past season in 2008-09 the Howard Hustlin Tigers football team went 9-1 winning the regional championship.
 The senior players learned from Head Coach Alvin Tarver, and former players such as Tremaine "Busta" Hudson, Rico Council, Michael Ford, Corey Williams, Clifford Stone, and many more.